-Ammonia and BTX are typically encountered in refineries, gasification facilities, gas processing plants, and heavy oil upgraders together with H2S in the sour water stripper off gas.
+Ammonia and benzene, toluene, and xylene (BTX) are typically encountered in refineries, gasification facilities, gas processing plants, and heavy oil upgraders together with H2S in the sour water stripper off gas.
 This gas is often processed in the Claus unit prior to venting to the atmosphere.
 Ammonia must be completely destroyed in the reaction furnace to prevent plugging and corrosion of downstream equipment.
-Fluor's proprietary configurations include Acid Gas Split-Flow, Feed Preheat, Fuel Gas Supplement and Oxygen Enrichment effectively increase the reaction furnace flame temperature for complete contaminants destruction.
+Fluor's proprietary configurations Acid Gas Split-Flow, Feed Preheat, Fuel Gas Supplement and Oxygen Enrichment effectively increase the reaction furnace flame temperature for complete contaminants destruction.

 The Split Flow configuration is not recommended for processing acid gases containing aromatics and heavy hydrocarbons.
 For those cases, Feed Preheat, Fuel Gas supplement, and/or Oxygen Enrichment are employed.